-If I come outside of Triennale dates, can I still see the artworks?
+If I come outside of Triennale dates, can I still see the artwork?

 If you come outside of Triennale dates, you still can see the artworks managed by Benesse (see above), that is the art on Naoshima and Inujima as well as the majority of the art on Teshima.
 You can also see outdoor artworks on any island.
-You cannot see any the indoor artworks though, and that’s the majority of them.
+You cannot see any of the indoor artworks though, and that’s the majority of them.

-Note that things are slightly different on years when the Triennale is not happening (once again, see above).
+Note that things are slightly different in years when the Triennale is not happening (once again, see above).

 Should I make a reservation for the various ferries and museums or art sites?

 It’s not really about whether you should do it, but whether you can do it.
 And the answer is no, you can’t.
 None of the ferries in the area have a reservation system (see them more like big water buses rather than trains or planes 😉 ).
 Concerning the artworks, you can’t make a reservation either with two exceptions: the Chichu Art Museum and Kinza, both on Naoshima.
 For those two, not only you should, but you must make a reservation in order to visit them (although if you’re very lucky, you may be able to get into the Chichu without one, but only at the very low season – in the heart of winter).